-DAYTON, Ohio (WDTN) – We are just six weeks away from the November election and you might be thinking about getting your absentee ballot request in early.
+DAYTON, Ohio (WDTN) – The November Election is less than a month away and you might be thinking about getting your absentee ballot request in early.
 But how, you ask?

 It is simple.
 Just follow this handy guide.

 Who is Eligible?

 All qualified electors are able to request an absentee ballot.

 In order to vote, you must be a US citizen, at least 18 years old today and living in the county that matches your registration.
 You can not vote if you are currently serving a sentence or are on parole for a felony conviction.